arcrek/product-manager/README.md

 ## 🏪 Kiosk Mode & Multiple Inventories

-**NEW FEATURE**: Create separate inventories and associate API keys with specific inventories for complete isolation.
+Create separate inventories and associate API keys with specific inventories for complete isolation.

 ### What is Kiosk Mode?